argoproj-labs/argocd-ephemeral-access/README.md

 - [Backend configuration][3]
 - [Controller configuration][4]

+> [!NOTE]
+> Check the provided configmaps (./config folder) for the backend and
+> controller to see the available configuration options and their
+> default values.

 ### Install UI extension

 The UI extension needs to be installed by mounting the React component